Ziauddin Ahmed (officer): Career

-Ziauddin was commissioned as a major of the Bangladesh Army in 1975.
-He was serving at the Directorate General of Forces Intelligence (DGFI) during the brutal bloodbath of August 15, 1975.
-After the assassination of Sheikh Mujibur Rahman he was relieved of his duty.
-Following the killing of Bangabandhu on August 15, Ziauddin joined the so-called Day of Uprising of Soldier and People (otherwise known as National Revolution and Solidarity Day) on November 7 the same year under the leadership of Col Taher.
+Ziauddin was a major of the Bangladesh Army in 1975.
+He was serving at the Directorate Forces Intelligence (DFI) during the brutal bloodbath of August 15, 1975.
+After the assassination of Sheikh Mujibur Rahman, he was relieved of his duty.
+Following the killing of Bangabandhu on August 15, Ziauddin joined the so-called Day of Uprising of Soldier and People (otherwise known as National Revolution and Solidarity Day) on November 7, the same year under the leadership of Col Taher.

+After 1975, he moved to Pirojpur and joined Jatiya Samajtantrik Dal.
+He started a non-political organisation "Banchao Sundarban" to protect the wildlife sanctuary of Sundarban.
 Later, he stood for the Biplobi Sainik Sangshta (Revolutionary Sepoy's Organisation) in opposing the military rule and took shelter in the Sundarbans with his followers as part of the resistance.
 Ziaduddin was arrested in an army operation in the Sundarbans in 1976.
 Along with many other descanting military officials and political leaders, he was sentenced to life imprisonment by a military court.
 In 1980, he was freed on presidential clemency.

-After 1975 he moved to Pirojpur and joined Jatiya Samajtantrik Dal.
-He started a non-political organisation "Banchao Sundarban" to protect the wildlife sanctuary of Sundarban.
 Ziauddin served as municipality chairman of Pirojpur municipality between 1989 and 1991.
-In 1996 he joined Awami League and was an advisor Awami League's Pirojpur unit.
+In 1996, he joined Awami League and was an advisor Awami League's Pirojpur unit.

 To eliminate bandits from Sundarbans Ziauddin formed an organisation of fishermen named Dubla Fisherman Group of which he was also the chairman.
 He was injured during a gun battle with the forest's bandits in 2013.